BrianLesko/camera-server-udp-python/readme.md

 # Live Camera feed

+Meant for USB cameras or laptop webcams, CV2 autoamtically detects.
 Broadcast a live camera feed and pick it up from a computer that can run the client.py file & must be connected to the same LAN network.

 The transmission latency is better than my previous HTTP streaming project